About the Global Standard

 |Strategy||With rigor and discipline, a communication professional identifies opportunities and challenges both inside and outside of the organization.
 Addressing communication challenges and opportunities with a thoughtful strategy allows the organization to achieve its mission and goals.
 The communication professional systematically manages communication activities, making decisions based on research, analysis, planning and evaluation.
 The professional also has the flexibility and creativity to adjust to change inside and outside of the organization.||

 |Engagement||A communication professional identifies and communicates with employees, customers, shareholders, regulators, government agencies and other groups with an interest in the organization’s activities.
 All these groups have the potential to change the organization’s results.
 So the communication professional fosters and nourishes relationships with them that will support the organization’s mission and goals.
 The communication professional uses dialogue to tell the organization’s story and garner support.||

-At this level the communication professional branches into a role with either a specific or a generalist focus, where work experience provides opportunities for a more strategic and problem-solving approach.
-The communication professional will apply a deeper understanding and practice of the Principles.
+- At this milestone, the communication professional branches into a role with a specific focus (Specialist) or a broad multi-disciplinary focus (Generalist) that provides opportunities for a more strategic approach, applying a deeper understanding of the Global Standard purpose and principles.

 - The Generalist/Specialist leads projects or client engagements independently, developing credibility with stakeholders while building relationships related to areas of interest.